-One of the most common reasons women contemplate abortion is due to their financial circumstances.
+One of the most common reasons women contemplate abortion is due to their financial circumstances or what they feel they can afford.
 When you are suddenly pregnant, you tend to only consider the here and now, rather than acknowledge that circumstances are so often temporary.

 It’s so important that the decision whether to parent, adopt or abort be based on long-term factors, rather than things that could be an issue today, and gone tomorrow.

 Here are some responses to common financial concerns when facing pregnancy.

 I’m a single mum and I can’t afford to give up work.

 Firstly, we acknowledge that it’s tough being a single parent.
 But there is financial help available for you.
 Centrelink, for example, pays various allowances that you may be eligible for, including the Family Tax Benefit (which is income-tested), Parental Leave and the single parent allowance (or Parent Payment Single, PPS) for parents of children under eight years old.
 This can be as much as $750 per fortnight.
 Centrelink also has avenues for claiming crisis payments, and rent assistance, and community engagement officers and social workers are available to speak to if need be.